mi3nts/summer2019/shrey/DailyNotes.md

 - Receiving baud rate had to be altered from 9600 to 115200 however due to unknown reasons, even when Serial.begin was run with an argument of 9600.
 It could be a bug in the Nano or maybe it is just how the SI114X sensor transmitts information.

+All code can be found under NanoUTD/sensorCode.

 **Homework:**
-- Finish daily notes
+- ~~Finish daily notes~~
 - Continue learning C++
 - Start learning Python-TensorFlow
 - Learn mechanics of RNNs, LSTM, CNNs
 - Continue RHW physics

-References for quadrotor SLAM:
+References for quadrotor SLAM - CNNs for 2D images to depth mapping:

 (1): http://visual.cs.ucl.ac.uk/pubs/monoDepth/ \
 (2): https://github.com/mrharicot/monodepth/